escamil - Hugo deployed website

 2. Add Name, select Amazon Linux

-3. provide key pair name - or creae new pair if-needed (chmod 400 if newly created)
+3. provide key pair name - or create new pair if-needed (chmod 400 if newly created)

 4. Select Network Settings to pre-created VPC and Public Subnet